isabella232/journeys.en/help/using/action/action.md

 >[!CONTEXTUALHELP]
 >id="jo_actions"
 >title="About actions"
 >abstract="This is where you define the connection to the system that will send messages.
-The actions defined here will then be available in the left palette of your journey, in the Action category."
+The actions defined here will then be available in the left palette of your journey, in the Action category. "

 The configuration of custom actions is always performed by a **technical user**.